bradmurray/SmoothStreamsTV-playlist/README.md

 This program will output an M3U8 playlist file when fed an authenticated URL.

+## Note: Authentication tokens expire every 24 hours, so this will have to be run once per day to generate a valid playlist.
+For those with some scripting/programming ability, this should be trivial.

 It simply extracts the auth token from the authenticated URL and inserts it into an m3u8 template with the channel names/URLs from StreamTVNow.

 ## Why did I build this?